elianakrakov/elianakrakov/_posts/2021-02-09-postaggregation.md

 | 2 | 2021_feb9_1mA_300s_alpha_quartz_aggregate_stepI.hxt* |

 *mis-named.
 Will change to aggregate step 2.
-I am not sure why I did that? ***turns out this measurment is something else than what I called it and wroote in my lab notebook.
+I am not sure why I did that? ***turns out this measurment is something else than what I called it and wrote in my lab notebook.
 I have to ignore it now.***

 | Measurement # | File name (empty quartz syringe) |
 | --- | --- |